mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 > Sometimes I’ve made mistakes in assessing the future economics of a business I’ve purchased for Berkshire – each a case of capital allocation gone wrong.
 That happens with both judgments about marketable equities – we view these as partial ownership of businesses – and the 100% acquisitions of companies...The cardinal sin is delaying the correction of mistakes or what Charlie Munger called “thumb-sucking.”
 Problems, he would tell me, cannot be wished away.
 They require action, however uncomfortable that may be. — Warren Buffett 2024 Annual Letter

 - **Indecision will kill your dreams a lot faster than mistakes.** Stay away from pessimistic.
 They have a problem for every solution.
 Their pessimistic outlook will bleed into your decision-making.
 One individual can ruin an entire action orientated group.
+- **You always have an option to have no opinion.**

+> You always own the option of having no opinion.
+There is never any need to get worked up or to trouble your soul about things you can't control.
+These things are not asking to be judged by you.
+Leave them alone. — Marcus Aurelius